-- Date: 2013
+Date: Completed 2013

 Size: Site 5,500 SF | House 3,280 SF

 Location: Houston | TX

-The Binary House design was conceived of as part of the premier collection for Hometta.
-The Binary House design explores several simple dualities of modern living: flexible open spaces with user-defined areas, abundant natural lighting without excessive heat gain, and a strong relationship to the exterior without sacrificing privacy.
+The home explores several simple dualities of modern living: flexible open spaces with user-defined areas, abundant natural lighting without excessive heat gain, and a strong relationship to the exterior without sacrificing privacy.
 These dualities inform the basic interlocking masses of the building and the spaces within.
-The house’s exterior interplay of solid and void, coded with specific material designations presents a dynamic image suitable to numerous orientations and locations.
+The house’s interplay of solid and void, coded with specific material designations presents a unique image.

 The Binary House is part of the premier collection for Hometta, an online plan sale website whose mission is to provide home designs that are “sustainable, modern in style, and affordable”.
 Hometta was created by award winning Architects for consumers who would not typically have the means to hire an Architect at normal fee rates, but appreciate higher quality contemporary design.
 James Evans’ work as a founding member of Hometta encompassed a great deal more than just the Binary House design: the entire project delivery method had to be re-thought – from client education and assistance, to developing documentation standards, and integrating basic constructability that could be handled by different builders in various locations.

 The Binary House design has also been built in Trinidad and is proposed for other sites around Houston.
 All design work for this version and the original Binary House design was completed by Collaborative Designworks.